 Makes an outbound contact center more efficient by automating the process of placing outbound calls.
 The dialer algorithmically predicts when agents will be available and how long it takes calls to be answered, and adjusts the dialing rate.
 Agents get more live connections, increasing productivity.

-Quality management is a continuous process of call center agent interaction, monitoring and analysis that allows you to continuously improve the quality of interactions with your customers.
+Call center quality management is a continuous process of call center agent interaction, monitoring and analysis that allows you to continuously improve the quality of interactions with your customers

 Robotic Process Automation